2021 AFC Divisional playoff game (Buffalo–Kansas City): Aftermath and reactions

-Renewed discussion of NFL overtime rules and postseason rule change
+The Chiefs and Bills would play again in the playoffs two years later, in which Kansas City won the game, 27–24.
+They met again in the AFC Championship Game the following year, in which Kansas City won, 32–29.

+Overtime rules

 The NFL's overtime rules received renewed criticism following the game.
-Several commentators argued that Allen should have been given the opportunity to play in overtime and felt the Chiefs' victory was mostly attributable to winning the coin toss.
-The outcome was compared to Kansas City's loss in the 2018 AFC Championship Game, where Mahomes was unable to play in overtime after the New England Patriots won the coin toss and scored a touchdown on their opening drive.
+Several commentators argued Allen should have been given the opportunity to play in overtime and felt the Chiefs' victory was mostly attributable to winning the coin toss.
+The outcome was compared to Kansas City's loss in the 2018 AFC Championship Game, in which Mahomes was unable to play in overtime after the New England Patriots won the coin toss and scored a touchdown on their opening drive.
 This prompted the Chiefs to unsuccessfully lobby for changes to the overtime rules, which would later benefit them against the Bills.

 Following the game, Reid stated he was still open to a rule change that would allow both teams the opportunity to receive the ball in overtime.
 Bills tackle Dion Dawkins was among the players critical of the overtime rules, remarking that the league "should never let a football game be determined from a coin".
 Conversely, Allen said he had no issue with the overtime rules and Buffalo did not do enough to win the game.
 Mahomes, acknowledging the rules' impact on the 2018 AFC Championship, remarked, "All you can do is play the way the rules are explained and that's what we did today."

 The Bengals winning the AFC Championship against the Chiefs, despite losing the overtime coin toss, prompted defense of the rules.
-Discussing football's team-based nature, commentators noted that the Bengals defense made a key stop in overtime, which the Bills defense could not do in the Divisional game.
+Discussing football's team-based nature, commentators noted the Bengals defense made a key stop in overtime, which the Bills defense could not do in the Divisional game.

-At the owners' meetings in March 2022, the league voted to change the postseason overtime rules.
-Beginning with the 2022–23 NFL playoffs, both teams are assured of one possession in overtime, even if the first team with possession scores a touchdown.
+At the owners' meetings in March 2022, the league voted to change the postseason overtime rules beginning with the 2022–23 NFL playoffs to ensure both teams have one possession, with the rule being extended into the regular season in April 2025.
+The first playoff game to go into overtime under the new rules was Super Bowl LVIII between the Chiefs and San Francisco 49ers the following postseason.
+The rule change did not impact the outcome of the game because the 49ers were only able to score a field goal after winning the coin toss and choosing to receive possession, which the Chiefs answered with a touchdown to win the championship.
+Following the game, however, several 49ers players admitted they were not aware of the rule change before they chose to receive the ball first.